ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 PRIMES LaserDiagnosticsSoftware and converted to the AdditiveFOAM tabulated heat-source format with `primesToAdditiveFoam`.

+The purpose of this tutorial is to show how measured beam profiles can be used directly in AdditiveFOAM without adding a new analytic heat-source model for each laser shape.

-The case uses AlSi10Mg material properties.
+This tutorial uses the AlSi10Mg material configuration from `$ADDITIVEFOAM_ETC/materials/AlSi10Mg.cfg`.

 The tabulated beam profile defines the measured two-dimensional laser intensity distribution, while the scan path defines the applied laser power, scan speed, and beam motion.

-The purpose of this tutorial is to show how measured beam profiles can be used directly in AdditiveFOAM without adding a new analytic heat-source model for each laser shape.

 ## File structure